What Normal People Really Think Of Instagram

-Instagram was initially launched in October 2010, and it quickly grew from 1 million users in January 2011 to 15 million in December of that year.
-It currently has 30 million users.
+Instagram is a popular photo sharing app for the iPhone that just announced it has more than 27 million registered users.

-We took to the streets last month to find out what regular people think of Instagram.
+We recently talked about what we think of the app, so we decided to find out what regular people think of Instagram.

 Produced by Daniel Goodman